 While offering the promise of new research models and approaches, the rapidly evolving social media environment presents many challenges including the need for strong and systematic processes for selection, validation and study implementation.
 Articles which detail associated challenges are: Evaluating Social Media Networks in Medicines Safety Surveillance: Two Case Studies (Drug Saf 2015; 38(10): 921-30.) and Social media and pharmacovigilance: A review of the opportunities and challenges (Br J Clin Pharmacol 2015; 80(4): 910-20).

-More tools and solutions for analysing unstructured data, especially for pharmacoepidemiology and drug safety research, are becoming available, as in Deep learning for pharmacovigilance: recurrent neural network architectures for labelling adverse drug reactions in Twitter posts (J Am Med Inform Assoc.
-2017 Feb 22) and Social Media Listening for Routine Post-Marketing Safety Surveillance (Drug Saf.
-2016;39(5):443-54).
+There is currently no defined strategy or framework in place in order to meet the standards around data validity, generalisability for this type of data, and their regulatory acceptance may therefore be lower than for traditional sources.
+However, more tools and solutions for analysing unstructured data are becoming available, especially for pharmacoepidemiology and Drug Safety research, as in Deep learning for pharmacovigilance: recurrent neural network architectures for labeling adverse drug reactions in Twitter posts (J Am Med Inform Assoc 2017 Feb 22) and Social Media Listening for Routine Post-Marketing Safety Surveillance (Drug Saf 2016;39(5):443-54).